Election Details

 We, and our entire leadership team, are here to support you and provide you with the information you will need to make an informed decision.
 So, ask questions, collect the facts, learn about your options and their potential impact, and always understand documents that you sign.

-Thank you for all that you do for Highland Hospital, our patients and our community.
+Thank you for all that you do for Highland Hospital, our patients, our employees, and our community.

 Our Philosophy